addyosmani/backbone-fundamentals/chapters/07-common-problems.md

 }
 ```

-If you find yourself nesting views in your application, there are more optimal approaches possible for initializing, rendering and appending your sub-views.
+If you find yourself nesting views in your application, there are more optimal approaches possible for initializing, rendering, and appending your subviews.
 One such solution could be written:

 ```javascript